-Groups can be closed, or open to the entire school (or even wide open across a school district).
-Groups can be shown to everyone, or only made visible to people with specified roles (to only teachers, for example).
+Groups can be closed or open to the entire school (or even wide open across a school district).
+Groups can be shown to everyone, or only made visible to people with specified roles (e.x only teachers).

-Members can be added by being invited by a group moderator.
+Members can be added by invitation from a group moderator.
 Members can also be added automatically to Groups based on role.
 For example, a group named Staff Lounge can be configured to automatically include all staff as members of the group.
-When new teachers are added to the school they would automatically be put into the Staff Lounge.
+When new teachers are added to the school they will automatically be put into the Staff Lounge.

 The Groups Zooms shows all groups created by staff members at the school.
 This provides a good mechanism for administrative staff to have visibility into the kinds of conversations that are happening in the groups at the school.